 A tale “inspired by true events,” this Israeli production is set during the period of the Syrian civil war when President for Life Assad was bombing his own people with chemical weapons.

 Simon Bell, the cover name for Avram (Kingsley), is working his favorite source, an expat Syrian general.
-When he says “The woman will lead you to it,” Avram/Simon takes it seriously.
+When the source says “The woman will lead you to it,” Avram/Simon takes it seriously.

 “Forty years on the job, I don’t go looking for sense any more.”